 Also, please contact our advisors as soon as possible before your trip.

 A dog or cat weighing more than 8 kg / 17 lb and up to a maximum weight of 75 kg / 165.3 lb must be transported in the hold.
 Transporting animals in the hold is limited to 3 animals maximum per passenger.
 Please note this number may be restricted, depending on the aircraft type.

 In addition, please let us know when booking your ticket that you intend to transport your pet in the hold.

 New: ban on transporting snub-nosed animals in the hold

-Beginning October 26, 2014*, snub-nosed animals (such as pugs, boxers, bulldogs and Shih Tzu dogs, or Persian and Burmese cats) will not be permitted for transport in the hold or by freight on flights provided by Air France.
+As of October 26, 2014*, snub-nosed animals (such as pugs, boxers, bulldogs and Shih Tzu dogs, or Persian and Burmese cats) are not permitted for transport in the hold on flights provided by Air France.

 - Your pet must be at least 10 weeks old** and have all required vaccines.